-I try to avoid pitches at all at this point.
+I try to avoid raw pitches at all at this point.
 Send me the deck ahead of time, with as much detail as possible.
 I promise to read it carefully, and have questions.

 Still, the pitch is part of most processes.

 - Precise understanding of the next 12–18 months.
 There’s no excuse not to know all your hires, your ARR goal, your product goals for the next 12–18 months.
 If I don’t hear that, I’m out.
-If you don’t know … they there’s a lot more basic stuff you don’t know, either.
+If you don’t know … then there’s a lot more basic stuff you don’t know, either.

 What I hate, but can tolerate if CEO is great:

-- Anything less than super-crisp analysis and discussion on competition.
+- Anything less than super-crisp analysis and discussion on the competition.
 We all have competition.
 The crisper you are here (and the less emotion you have in it), the more I know you may be a winner.
 Condescending views of successful competition?
 The opposite.
 I am pretty sure you will fail.